huggingface/transformers/examples/pytorch/question-answering/QAT-qdqbert/README.md

  * matmul inputs
  * residual add inputs

-In this example, we use QDQBERT model to do quantization on SQuAD task, including Quantization Aware Training (QAT), Post Training Quantization (PTQ) and inference using TensorRT.
+In this example, we use QDQBERT model to do quantization on SQuAD task, including Quantization Aware Training (QAT), Post Training Quantization (PTQ) and inferencing using TensorRT.

 ## Setup